 24 sprigs of cilantro

 12 25cm extra-thin spring roll wrappers (or 22cm look for Dynasty brand)

 2 cups boiling water in a 9×9 casserole dish or something close to that.
 Break up a quarter of a 14oz package of rice stick noodles and soak for about ten minutes then drain in colander.
 Cut up a bit with scissors.

-On a big cutting board with prep bowls if needed: 1carrot julienned (I have a hand-held Japanese julienne tool thing) 1cucumber cut lengthwise and seeded.
+On a big cutting board with prep bowls if needed: 1carrot julienned (I have a hand-held Japanese Kinpira julienne tool thing) 1cucumber cut lengthwise and seeded.
 Julienne half.
 Thinly slice other half and put in bowl with some rice vinegar.

 About 2 cups of cabbage finely sliced (Napa, Savoy, green, or whatever) 1 avocado cut in halves and sliced thin Cilantro leaves and tender stalk